kizniche/Mycodo/3.5/README.md

 `sudo a2enmod rewrite`

-Then restart apache with

-`sudo service apache2 restart`
+A reboot is necessary for the tempfs to be operational and apache2 to start correctly.

 It is highly recommended that the configuration change be tested to determine if they actually worked.
 This can be done by going to https://yourwebaddress/mycodo/includes/ with your browser, and if you get an error, "Forbidden: You don't have permission to access /mycodo/includes on this server," or similar, then everything is working correctly.
 If the page actually loads or there is any other error than "forbidden", there is a problem and you should diagnose the issue before opening your server to beyond your local network.

 ### Database Creation

-Use the following commands and type 'all' when prompted to create databases
+Use the following command and type 'all' when prompted to create both the user and mycodo databases.

 `sudo /var/www/mycodo/update-database.py -i`